zhongrui7/EXAFS-data-reduction/README.md

 # EXAFS-data-reduction
 Compiled and tested with Turbo C++

-This package was developed to reduce EXAFS data, initially on Turbo C/C++, so DOS-like GUI was provided.
+This package was developed to reduce EXAFS (Extended X-ray Absorption Find Structure) data, initially on Turbo C/C++, so DOS-like GUI was provided.

 It includes two parts: